ndorado3/mysql-employee-tracker/README.md

 *Steps require to install this project and to get the development environment running:*

-- In order to use this application, first you need to run the command below in the terminal:
+- In order to use this application, first you need to run the command below at the root of your project and answer the questions:
 ```bash
 npm i
 ```